27medkamal/tmux-session-wizard/README.md

 set -g @session-wizard 'T'
 ```

-Height and width of tmux popup can be customized by setting the
+You can also customise the height and width of the tmux popup by adding the follwing lines to your `.tmux.conf`:
-following globals

 ```tmux
 set -g @session-wizard-height 40